akoidan/pychat/README.md

 * select user in userlist by changing its color to yellow - itself, anonymous ...
 * USE init or on_open
 * show system messages on navbar
 * don't refresh userlist on closing tab if there's an open tab
-* replace tornadoapp.connections set of list with redis backend
 * show if user's reconnecting
-* since post to 10 getmessages loads 1st, username is not set and self messages writes as others colors
 * tornadoi2
 * add logger
 * deploy on server
-* right room width (add space to right size from scroll if userdlist is closed)
 * timezone
 * show gender icon in userlist
-* make login dropdown smaller
-* check profile save button uses only bootsrap
 * add chat rooms
 * implement smiles
 * Gradient text disappear on top
-* decrease volume level